sizeofanton/DeviationView/README.md

 }
 ```

-Abd then add this to your module level `build.gradle` file:
+And then add this to your module level `build.gradle` file:

 ```gradle
 dependencies {